lpelos/tracktik-challenge/README.md

-# TrackTik Challange
+# TrackTik Challenge

 A two pages SPA application that communicates with a json-server and renders dynamic content using TypeScript + ReactDOM + Redux Observable.

-Built as a code challange for [TrackTik](https://www.tracktik.com/).
+Built as a code challenge for [TrackTik](https://www.tracktik.com/).

 ## Architecture